Waking up on a misty Spanish mountainside, with 25 kilometers of trail to traverse before dinner, is probably not the common backdrop for a holiday.

 The physical action of walking often parallels the journey of the spirit.
 The Camino project we do is not necessarily for religious people only, but we want pilgrims to participate in the full Camino experience by engaging in issues of faith.
 In the evenings we have a discussion time, which is the only real organised activity we do, other than eat meals together.
 We focus on the basics of Christianity, and talk about who Jesus is, what a relationship with Him looks like, and how this gives us strength and hope in our every day, well beyond the Camino experience.

 And it is well worth the effort.
-One student summed up what many others had said.
+One pilgrim summed up what many others had said.
 “I loved the evening meetings and discussions and just getting to know people.”
 Each heart undergoes a transformation and the whole experience leaves a lasting impression.

 Director of Staff Care & Development

 You arrive at University.
 This was your goal for so long.
 Now you’re free – free to explore new ways of living and new ways of thinking.
 There’s quite a menu of what to think and believe.
 As you begin to choose what is best to satisfy your soul-hunger you need to...read more